 Deckmate Square Drive Stainless Steel Deck Screws

 I really like Deckmate Square Drive Stainless Steel Deck Screws for their quality and variety of options.
 Unlike some other stainless screws we’ve used in the past, these aren’t so soft that the heads strip out easily.
-Rather, they drive quickly, due to the course threads and resist splitting.
+Rather, they drive quickly, due to the coarse threads and resist splitting.

 Deckmate doesn’t do anything fancy with the head, but we found it sinks quickly and easily when driving into pressure-treated wood.
 Made of 305 stainless steel, you want to use these screws when dealing with harsh environments—including building near the coast.